 During the divorce process, you must protect yourself and your children.
 A crucial part of this is making sure you protect your finances as well.
 The last thing you want to do is make a mistake that may cost you your home, savings, or retirement accounts.
 Until your divorce is finalized, follow these six tips to keep your money safe.
 If you don’t, you may struggle to pay for the next stage of your life.

 - Secure certain liquid assets.
 The last you want is for a bitter spouse to leave you with no money, this happens quite often.
 So be proactive.
 If, for instance, there’s a joint bank account, set up a separate account in your name and move over certain assets.
-Don’t empty the account, but make sure you get enough money to cover your bills until you hire an attorney.
+Don’t empty the account, but ensure sure you get enough money to cover your bills until you hire an attorney.
 Otherwise, the only way to get financial access is by holding an emergency court hearing to get temporary alimony or temporary child support.

 - Know your state laws.
 Divorce laws vary from one state to another, starting with no-fault versus fault states, so it’s crucial to know exactly what you’re walking into.
 If you live in equitable distribution states, such as Illinois, marital assets and debts incurred by either party during the marriage will be divided fairly between you and your spouse.
 However, separate property, including anything in one spouse’s name, property accumulated before the marriage, property gained as a gift, or inheritance is not taken into consideration during marital property division.